dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 ## FileExtensionContentTypeProvider

-The [FileExtensionContentTypeProvider](/dotnet/api/microsoft.aspnetcore.staticfiles.fileextensioncontenttypeprovider) class contains a `Mappings` property that serves as a mapping of file extensions to MIME content types.
+The <xref:Microsoft.AspNetCore.StaticFiles.FileExtensionContentTypeProvider> class contains a `Mappings` property that serves as a mapping of file extensions to MIME content types.
 In the following sample, several file extensions are mapped to known MIME types.
 The *.rtf* extension is replaced, and *.mp4* is removed:

 [!code-csharp[](~/fundamentals/static-files/samples/3.x/StaticFilesSample/StartupFileExtensionContentTypeProvider.cs?name=snippet_Provider)]